A Characterization for Decidable Separability by Piecewise Testable Languages: Common Patterns

 Let $(w_n)_n$ be an infinite sequence of words.
 We use Simon's Factorization Forest Theorem with the morphism $\contentmorphism :A^+\to2^A$.
 Recall that $\contentmorphism$ maps a word $w$ to the set of symbols used in $w$.

 Consider a sequence $(T(w_n))_n$, where $T(w_n)$ is an $\contentmorphism$-Ramseyan tree of $w_n$, given by the Factorization Forest Theorem.
-In particular, one may choose $T(w_n)$ of depth at most $3 \cdot 2^{|A|}$.
-Therefore, extracting a subsequence if necessary, one may assume that the sequence of depths of the trees $T(w_n)$ is a constant~$H$.
+In particular, one may choose $T(w_n)$ of height at most $3 \cdot 2^{|A|}$.
+Therefore, extracting a subsequence if necessary, one may assume that the sequence of heights of the trees $T(w_n)$ is a constant~$H$.
 We argue by induction on $H$.
 If $H=0$, then every $w_n$ is a symbol.
-Hence, one may extract from $(w_n)_n$ a constant subsequence, say $(w)_{n\in\N}$, which is therefore $((w), ())$-adequate, that is, adequate for the factorization pattern consisting of $(w)$ and the empty vector $()$.
-Hence, it is adequate.
+Hence, one may extract from $(w_n)_n$ a constant subsequence, say $(a)_{n\in\N}$, which is therefore $((a), ())$-adequate, that is, adequate for the factorization pattern consisting of $(a)$ and the empty tuple $()$.
+Hence, it is adequate, which concludes the case $H=0$.

+Assume now that $H>0$.
 We denote the arity of the root of $T(w_n)$ by $\arity{w_n}$ and we call it the arity of $w_n$.
-If $H>0$, two cases may arise: \begin{enumerate} \item One can extract from $(w_n)_n$ a subsequence of bounded arity.
-Therefore, one may extract a subsequence of constant arity, say $K$, from $w_n$.
+We distinguish two cases: \begin{description} \item [Case 1] One can extract from $(w_n)_n$ a subsequence of bounded arity.
+Therefore, one may extract a subsequence of constant arity, say $K$, from $w_n$, and replacing $(w_n)_n$ by such a subsequence, one may assume that $(w_n)_n$ itself has this property.
 This implies that each $w_n$ can be written as a concatenation of $K$ words

 where $w_{n,i}$ is the label of the $i$-th child of the root in $T(w_n)$.
 Therefore, the $\contentmorphism$-Ramseyan subtree of each $w_{n,i}$ is of height at most $H-1$.
 By induction, one can extract from every $(w_{n,i})_n$ an adequate subsequence.
 Proceeding iteratively for $i=1,2,\ldots, K$, one extracts from $(w_n)_n$ a subsequence $(w_{\sigma(n)})_n$ such that every $(w_{\sigma(n),i})_n$ is adequate.
 But a finite concatenation of adequate sequences is obviously adequate.
 Therefore, the subsequence $(w_{\sigma(n)})_n$ of $(w_n)_n$ is also adequate.